LivTel/gcp_client/README.md

 # Running the test programs

 The current C layer authentication scheme just uses the default-application authentication mechanism.
-More complex authentuication could be provided by wrapping other Client constructors.
+More complex authentication could be provided by wrapping other Client constructors.

 Therefore: